-During the 2017-2018 academic year, Howard University handed out 13 bachelor's degrees in family, consumer and human sciences.
-Due to this, the school was ranked #236 out of all colleges and universities that offer this degree.
-This is a decrease of 24% over the previous year when 17 degrees were handed out.
+During the 2020-2021 academic year, Utah Valley University handed out 143 bachelor's degrees in family, consumer & human sciences.
+This is an increase of 113% over the previous year when 67 degrees were handed out.

-Take a look at the following statistics related to the make-up of the family, consumer and human sciences majors at Howard University.
+Take a look at the following statistics related to the make-up of the family, consumer & human sciences majors at Utah Valley University.

-In the 2017-2018 academic year, 13 students earned a bachelor's degree in family, consumer and human sciences from Howard.
-About 85% of these graduates were women and the other 15% were men.
+During the 2020-2021 academic year, 143 students graduated with a bachelor's degree in family, consumer & human sciences from UVU.
+About 8% were men and 92% were women.

-The following table and chart show the ethnic background for students who recently graduated from Howard University with a bachelor's in family, consumer and human sciences.
+The following table and chart show the ethnic background for students who recently graduated from Utah Valley University with a bachelor's in family, consumer & human sciences.

 |Ethnic Background||Number of Students|

-Family, Consumer and Human Sciences students may decide to concentrate in one of the following focus areas.
-Individual focus areas may not be available for all degree levels.
+Family, Consumer & Human Sciences students may decide to major in one of the following focus areas.
+Individual majors may not be available for all degree levels.